ciaralynch72/CI-Project-1/README.md

       As a user I wanted to:
       1. Find out information about the market such as when and where it was on
       2. Be able to click through the pages to find out more about the market
-      3. To know what to expect at the market
+      3. To know what to expect if I visit the market
       4. Be able to ask for more information/give feedback Result
       As a user I was able to:
       1. Find out when and where the market was on from the home page
-      2. To click through the pages and find further information
+      2. To click through the pages and find further information about the the market
-      3. I was able to form an opinion on the market
+      3. I was able to form an opinion on the market and know what I would expect if I visit in person
-      4. I was able to seek for more information or leave feedback via the form section
+      4. I was able to ask for more information or leave feedback via the form section

 | Feature           |  Expect              |  Action |  Result                 |